Frequently Asked Questions

 Your internship proposal must address each of the following:

-- An overview of the organization that you will be working with and what your specific responsibilities/projects will be as an intern.
-Please use your own words or cite sources.
+- A description of what your specific responsibilities/projects will be as an intern.

 - A detailed description of the skills, knowledge, and experience you hope to develop/gain from this internship experience.